 A Cluster sequence is made up of two sets of a minimum of three (3) one foot turns per set executed on the same foot where the exit edge of one turn is the entry edge to the next.
-The skater is allowed to do steps or two feet turns between the two sets of cluster that make up the Sequence.
+The skater is allowed 4 steps or two feet turns between the two sets of cluster that make up the Sequence.

 - No change of edge is allowed in the first three turns of the cluster. - Turns to be confirmed, must show clear edges before and after the change of direction and cusps must be clear.
-Jumped turns or turns executed on the spot will not be counted. - If the skater falls or there is a major loss of control with additional support (touch down by the free leg/foot and/or hand/s) that completely stops the element (i.e. the skater is not able to continue with the element) the cluster is called for what has been done before the fall or interruption. - If there is an interruption or a loss of control momentarily and the skater is able to continue the element, the technical panel can consider what was completed before the interruption if the minimum number of three (3) turns have been confirmed and continue to consider what the skater completes after the interruption.
+Jumped turns or turns executed on the spot will not be counted. - If a loss of control with additional support (touch down by free leg/foot and/or hand/s) occurs after the cluster has started and the execution of the element continues after the touch down, only the part before the touch down will be considered for the level. - If the skater executes a turn during the 4 steps allowed in between the two sets in the cluster the technical panel will consider it the start of the second set. - If the time limit is reached the technical panel will stop counting and will consider only what was performed within the time allowed. - Technical Panel is not allowed to review the cluster element in slow motion.